 Training is the first piece of the puzzle.
-Nutrition and recovery will also be important, but if you’re not actually working out sufficiently, they won’t result in strength or muscle gain.
+Nutrition and recovery matter too, but if you’re not actually working out enough, they won’t build strength or muscle.

 Strength, Hypertrophy or Endurance?

-Your ideal training program will be influenced by your goals.
-Though all exercise will provide health benefits, there is no “best” program or “one size fits all” solution here.
+Your ideal program depends on your goals.
+All exercise provides health benefits, but there’s no “best” or “one size fits all” solution.

 Strength is the maximal force you can apply against a load.
-With this in mind, is lifting the same weight 12 times in a row a measure of strength?
-You certainly have to have an element of strength to do so, but you could probably lift more if you were only lifting the weight once or twice.
-Therefore, maximum strength is generally measured in what you can handle for 1 rep, refer to in short as your “1RM” (1 Rep Max).
-For this same reason, when training for strength, we tend to focus on lower rep ranges and higher rest periods.
-For example, 1-3 reps followed by 3-5 minutes of rest to allow the CNS to adequately recover from the high level of stress that maximal loads place upon it.
+Is lifting the same weight 12 times a measure of strength?
+It takes some strength, but you could lift more for just one or two reps.
+So maximum strength is measured by what you can handle for 1 rep — your “1RM” (1 Rep Max).
+When training for strength, we focus on lower rep ranges and longer rest.
+For example, 1-3 reps followed by 3-5 minutes of rest, to let the CNS recover from the stress of maximal loads.

-Hypertrophy is the increase in size of an organ or tissue — in this case an increase in the size of your muscles.
-Hypertrophy mostly focuses on total volume.
-Research tells us that around 2-4 sets of 8-15 reps with around 2 minutes or less rest between sets will produce the most hypertrophy.
-Some research also suggests that volume and proximity to failure is more important than load.
-This means if strength isn’t your main goal, it is possible to build mass and maintain your physique with relatively low loads so long, as intensity is sufficient.
+Hypertrophy is the increase in size of a tissue — here, your muscles.
+It mostly comes down to total volume.
+Research tells us around 2-4 sets of 8-15 reps with 2 minutes or less rest between sets produces the most hypertrophy.
+Some research suggests volume and proximity to failure matter more than load.
+So if strength isn’t your main goal, you can build and maintain mass with relatively low loads, as long as intensity is sufficient.

-Endurance is the ability to remain in a state of exertion for a long period of time.
-It is generally not the primary goal for most people, but it still deserves a mention.
-Not much strength is obtained through endurance work, but some hypertrophy can be produced.
-Work capacity and lactate threshold is also increased, which will benefit your overall fitness and, in turn, may benefit your heavier lifting abilities.
-Endurance resistance training tends to focus on significantly lighter loads and reps of above 15 up to 25 and beyond.
+Endurance is the ability to stay in exertion for a long time.
+It’s not the primary goal for most people, but it deserves a mention.
+Endurance work builds little strength, but some hypertrophy.
+It also raises work capacity and lactate threshold, which benefits overall fitness and, in turn, your heavier lifting.
+Endurance training uses much lighter loads and reps above 15, up to 25 and beyond.

-There is some cross-over between each of these.
-Training for strength comes with some muscle, and adding more muscle through hypertrophy will also boost strength and endurance.
-Each utilizes slightly different energy systems in the body, hence the different training protocols.
+There’s cross-over between these.
+Training for strength comes with some muscle, and adding muscle through hypertrophy also boosts strength and endurance.
+Each uses slightly different energy systems, hence the different protocols.

 Energy Systems

-Your body powers itself with 3 main systems that provide energy for different types of activity and movement.
-All energy systems run on a chemical called adenosine tri-phosphate (ATP).
-It fuels all metabolic activity in your body, from breathing to running.
-Most ATP is made from the food you eat, by way of your glycolytic and oxidative energy systems.
-A small amount also is stored in your muscles for utilization by your adenosine triphosphate/creatine phosphate (ATP-CP) system.
+Your body powers itself with 3 main systems for different types of activity.
+All run on a chemical called adenosine tri-phosphate (ATP), which fuels all metabolic activity from breathing to running.
+Most ATP is made from food via your glycolytic and oxidative systems.
+A small amount is stored in your muscles for your adenosine triphosphate/creatine phosphate (ATP-CP) system.

-For sudden and intense activities, your ATP-CP system kicks into play.
-Think sprinting, jumping and very heavy lifting.
-It is the fastest energy system to respond, but its speed in activation is almost matched in it’s duration.
-You can only store a small amount of ATP in your muscles, enough for about 6-10 seconds of max effort.
-Training using the ATP-CP pathway more often will improve strength, speed and power, but you can’t increase the size of your stores.
-Supplementing with creatine can help slightly, but more on that later…
+For sudden, intense activities — sprinting, jumping, very heavy lifting — your ATP-CP system kicks in.
+It’s the fastest to respond, but also the shortest-lived.
+Your muscles store only enough ATP for about 6-10 seconds of max effort.
+Training the ATP-CP pathway improves strength, speed and power, but you can’t increase your stores.
+Creatine can help slightly — more on that later.

-For lower intensity weight training with higher rep ranges, your ATP-CP will still be the first responder, but after those initial 6-10 seconds your glycolytic system (also referred to as the lactic acid system) will kick in.
-This can keep you going for another minute or so.
+For lower-intensity training with higher reps, ATP-CP is still the first responder, but after those initial 6-10 seconds your glycolytic system (the lactic acid system) kicks in.
+This keeps you going for another minute or so.

-Glycolysis is fuelled by converting carbohydrates into ATP.
-In this zone, you will start to feel the “burn” caused by a build up of hydrogen ions, a by-product of glycolysis.
-This is the type of energy source most people want to use when exercising, as it is the most effective at both producing muscle and burning fat.
+Glycolysis converts carbohydrates into ATP.
+Here you start to feel the “burn” from a build-up of hydrogen ions.
+This is the energy source most people want when exercising — it’s the most effective at both building muscle and burning fat.

-For long duration and steady state exercise (like long bike rides, running, or low-load strength training for endurance) your oxidative system will take care of things.
-It is always working in the background, whether at rest or moving, and is fuelled mainly by fats and glucose.
-It is the only energy system that directly requires oxygen to function.
+For long, steady-state exercise (long bike rides, running, or low-load endurance training) your oxidative system takes over.
+It’s always working in the background, fuelled mainly by fats and glucose, and is the only system that directly requires oxygen.

-Regardless of your primary goals, the three main variables that you can control are volume, frequency and intensity.
+Whatever your goals, the three main variables you control are volume, frequency and intensity.

 Volume